dedunu/tech/_posts/2020-05-01-are-we-writing-off-free-will-with-code.md

 ---
 layout: post
-title: Are we writing off free-will with code?
+title: "Are we writing off free-will with code?"
 ---

 Are we developing so-called solutions to diminish free-will, relationships and society as we know it?